 ▼Want the local experience but don’t know where to go?
 Book our tour below!

-Omoide Yokocho (Shinjuku)
+1. Omoide Yokocho (Shinjuku)

-Ebisu Yokocho (Ebisu)
+2. Ebisu Yokocho (Ebisu)

 Kato shoten Nikuzushi

-Hoppy Dori (Asakusa)
+3. Hoppy Dori (Asakusa)

-Shibuya Niku Yokocho (Shibuya)
+4. Shibuya Niku Yokocho (Shibuya)

 This is the best destination for all the meat lovers!
-There are 28 izakaya that are all meat specialised places.
-They have not only Japanese food, but also Korean BBQ, Brazilian churrasco and Thai food etc. Shibuya Niku Yokocho is also popular for meeting people.
-Here you will have a great opportunity to meet some local Japanese people and have fun together!
+There are 28 izakaya here that all specialize in meat.
+They not only serve Japanese food, but also Korean BBQ, Brazilian churrasco and Thai food among other things.
+Shibuya Niku Yokocho is also a great place to meet people.
+You will have the opportunity to meet some local Japanese people and have fun together eating delicious food!

-Hobo Shinjuku Noren Gai (Yoyogi)
+5. Hobo Shinjuku Noren Gai (Yoyogi)